On This Page

 - Most couples wait an average of six years after issues start to arise in their relationship to go to couples counseling.

-Surprisingly, though, as the field of couples counseling has become more complex, it’s also become more effective.
-Research shows that not only does couples counseling work better than it did when Consumer Reports evaluated it in the 1990s, it works regardless of a couple’s ethnicity or nationality and is just as, if not more, effective for same-sex couples as it is for heterosexual couples.
+Research shows that not only does it work better than it did when Consumer Reports evaluated it in the 1990s, couples counseling works regardless of a couple’s ethnicity or nationality.
+It’s also just as, if not more, effective for same-sex couples as it is for heterosexual couples.

 When Does Marriage Counseling Work?

-It makes sense that most couples take six years to make the decision to go to couples counseling.
-It’s already difficult to get on the same page about everyday issues in a relationship.
-It’s even harder to get on the same page about seeing a counselor.
+It’s understandable, though, that it takes many couples that long.
+It can be a hard decision to make.
+It’s already difficult to get on the same page about everyday issues in a relationship, and it’s even harder to get on the same page about seeing a counselor.

 Marriage therapists interviewed by CNN said a majority of their clients agreed they should have started therapy years earlier than they did.
 They said that most couples should go to therapy “before they think they need to.”